thanasisn/SDR_enhancement_LAP/article/article_doc.md

 of $- 10^{\circ}$.
 The signal was converted to irradiance using the ramped value of the instrument's sensitivity between subsequent calibrations.
-We note that the specific model of the pyranometer is not capable in recording the instrument's temperature, therefore any temperature changes that may occur during the day (including those due to sudden increases or decreases in incidence irradiance) were not considered in the data reduction procedure.
+We note that the specific model of the pyranometer is not capable of recording the instrument's temperature, therefore any temperature changes that may occur during the day (including those due to sudden increases or decreases in incidence irradiance) were not considered in the data reduction procedure.
 However, the sensitivity of